How to Press Comics, Funny Shirts, TMNT Toys - KaptainMyke

 REUSING STACKING LAYERS ☠️

-I would not recommend reusing backer boards or SRP Paper.
-Very prone to dust, hair, and other contaminants getting pressed into your book covers...no matter how clean you think you or your workstation is....The "human element" of this equation is not perfect and will often make mistakes.
+I would not recommend reusing copy paper or cardstock paper.
+You are allowed to reuse backer boards if there are no staple dents or warping present.
+Reusing interior stacking layers opens the possibilities of dust, hair, and other contaminants getting pressed into book covers...no matter how clean you think you or your workstation is....The "human element" of this equation is not perfect and will often make mistakes.
 If you see staple indentations on your backer boards (exterior stacking layers) then you are using too much pressure.

 WAVY BOOKS